 To manually select the displayed plane, click the pull-down arrow next to the mesh toggle

 and choose the required plane.
-This plane will now be displayed regardless how the view direction is changed, until a another direction or 'Auto' is chosen.
+This plane will now be displayed regardless how the view direction is changed, until another direction or 'Auto' is chosen.
 The position of the plane is still controlled by the probe location.

 The number of cells in any region, and the distribution within any region, can be set by clicking on the region to be modified.
 This is described in detail in Space and Time Grids.

 When the mesh display is on, screen selection of objects is disabled.
 To select an object whilst the mesh is display is on, press the Ctrl key before clicking on an object on the screen, or select the object from the Object Management dialog list.
+Once an object has been selected, the regions created by that object are highlighted by thicker lines in purple, as shown below:

 The geometry cells button outlines the cells, lying on a plane at the probe position, which intersect any object.
 The plane is normal to the co-ordinate axis nearest the view direction.
 For example, if the view direction is along, or close to, +Z, the X-Y plane will be displayed.